 - 1. Setting strategic direction for AgGateway - 2.
 Approving AgGateway's annual budget and providing for audits of the corporation's books - 3.
 Establishing and approving policies and procedures for the organization - 4.
-Providing direction to AgGateway staff - 5.
+Approving establishment and elimination of AgGateway regions - 5.
+Providing direction to AgGateway staff - 6.
 Actively participating in AgGateway conferences, meetings, and activities.